4lb0/mtg-aggregate/README.md

 * Why the app is so ugly?

   I want to make a fast site and also I am not a designer.

+* Is this sponsored by [Cardhoarder](https://www.cardhoarder.com/r/57f887e939c90)?

+  No, I just add my referral code.